large-scale-gxe-methods/GEM/README.md

 Filtering Options:

 --maf <value>
      Threshold value [0, 1.0] to exclude variants based on the minor allele frequency.
+        Default: 0.0001

+--miss-geno-cutoff <value>
+     Threshold to filter variants based on the missing genotype rate.
-       Default: 0.001
+        Default: 0.05

+--include-snp-file
+     Path to file containing a subset of variants in the specified BGEN file to be used for analysis.
+     The firstline in this file is the header that specifies which variant identifier in the BGEN file
+     is used for ID matching.
+This must be either 'snpid' or 'rsid'.
+There should be one variant identifier per line after the header.
+Variants not listed in this file will be excluded from analysis.

 Performance Options:

 --threads <value>
      Set number of compute threads.
     	  Default: ceiling(detected threads / 2)

 --stream-snps
      Number of SNPs to analyze in a batch.
 Memory consumption will increase for larger values of stream-snps.
         Default: 1

 ```